The Alexandrian

 In another campaign I ran, the PCs began collapsing tunnels to prevent anyone else from entering a section of the dungeon haunted by a malevolent force.
 In yet another, the PCs memorably hired a group of mercenaries to guard the entrance to the dungeon and prevent other adventurers from entering.
 (An effort which met with mixed success.)

-These player-led transformations are particularly wonderful in an open table: Because there are other players exploring the world who were not part of the group which made the original changes, those players get to discover (and, conversely, leave their own transformations for others to discover in turn).
+These player-led transformations are particularly wonderful in an open table: Because there are other players exploring the world who were not part of the group which made the original changes, those players get to discover them as artifacts of the world (and, conversely, leave their own transformations for others to discover in turn).

 So who made these markings?
 Another group of explorers?
 Or monsters looking to trick the interlopers?